What Is SMS Marketing – An Expert Guide

 Remember: It's essential to disclose to your customers that you will be sending them marketing material if they give you their number.

-Prior to executing your marketing strategy, check that you have these key elements down: make it personal, entice your customer, track your success, and combine methods to have a bigger impact.
-SMS is a multifaceted tool that can easily be tailored for specific personal needs and tracked to ensure you are getting your money’s worth.
+SMS is a multifaceted tool that can easily be tailored for specific personal needs and tracked to ensure you are getting your money's worth.
+Before executing your marketing strategy, check that you have these key elements down: make it personal, entice your customer, track your success, and combine methods to have a bigger impact.

 Responsible SMS Marketing and Compliance